Nena: Personal life

 Nena on stage in 2018 flanked by her twin children Sakias and Larissa.
 Her youngest son Simeon (obscured) is behind her.

 Nena and the band's drummer Rolf Brendel split up in 1987.
 Nena's feelings are described in the song "Jetzt bist du weg" ("Now You Are Gone") from the band's final album, Eisbrecher.

 Nena then started dating Swiss actor Benedict Freitag shortly after the band separated in 1987; he is the son of the German actress Maria Becker and Austrian-Swiss actor Robert Freitag.
 The couple had three children together, the first being Christopher Daniel, who was born disabled allegedly due to medical errors made during the birth that caused Nena to go into cardiac arrest.
 He died at the age of 11 months.
-In 1990 they had twins, Larissa Maria and Sakias Manuel.
+In 1990, they had twins.

-After splitting with Freitag, Nena started a relationship with drummer and music producer Philipp Palm from Stuttgart, with whom she had two children, Samuel Vincent (1995), and Simeon Joel (1997).
+After splitting with Freitag, Nena started a relationship with drummer and music producer Philipp Palm from Stuttgart, with whom she had two children.
 The couple and the four children currently live in Hamburg.

-On Christmas Day 2009, Nena became a grandmother when Larissa gave birth to a girl, Carla Maria.
-Only two days later, Nena's son Sakias became a father to a boy named Noah.
-A third grandchild (Victor, son of Larissa) was born in September 2013 and a fourth in May 2018.

-Since 2010, Nena's twins Sakias and Larissa have appeared as backing singers on stage and on her albums, and since 2015 her youngest son Simeon has joined her on stage playing keyboards.
+Since 2010, Nena's twins Sakias and Larissa have appeared as back up singers on stage and on her albums, and since 2015 her youngest son Simeon has joined her on stage playing keyboards.